abrennec/sose20_cc2/06_meshes_shaders/assignments/readme.md

 ### 1 Shader Mask Implementation 8 pts

+This task is assigned in two alternativ formats, 1.1 complex coding task, 1.2 concept and coding mix.
+Do not hesitate to mix both approaches!

+#### 1.1 Spotlight Texture Shader Implementation (8 pts)

+##### 1.1.1 App-side Implementation

 In the code example screen_grab_tex_shader in the CGObjectManager class, implement the function

 - void createSpotlightTexture(const ofImage& screenImg)

 Checkout the function for more details and make sure that you understand the code to accomplish this task.

-### 2 Shader fixes 4 pts
+##### 1.1.2 Shader Fix

 Once you process the textures with the shader program, you will notice that the result looks different from the image manipulation solution.
-Try to fix the mask calculation in the shader.
+Try to fix the calculation of the shader mask in the fragment shader.

+If you cannot solve the issue, comment the code: What goes wrong and what needs to be done theoretically to fix the issue?

+#### 1.2 Shader Concept & Shader Exercise (8 pts)

+##### 1.2.1 Spotlight Texture Shader Concept

+If task 1.1 is too complex and you cannot solve the implementation, comment the code in function *void createSpotlightTexture(const ofImage& screenImg)*:
+- What needs to be done inside of the function in order to create the spotlight texture?
+Give a rough outline.
+- Which objects and functions will you have to use therefore?
+- At which point exactly have you been stuck in the implementation?

+#### 1.2.2 Shader Texture Tests

+Select the code example 04_mesh_shader_intro and play around with it.
+Understand the code and adapt the application to your liking.
+For example, change the image, change the texture, change the shader, change the mesh, and change the interaction.
+Try to move the mesh as a whole.
+Turn the application into an individual creative coding sketch.

-### 3 Refactoring 3 pts
+### Bonus - Refactoring 5 pts

-The application sketch is ok, but not too good of a code design.
-Come up with 3 or more improvements that will increase the readability and comprehensibility of the code.
-Implement at least one improvement.
-Feel free to add additional improvements as comments to the code.
+Review the screen_grab_tex_shader application in terms of code design.
+Come up with up to 5 improvements that will increase the readability and comprehensibility of the code.
+Add your code improvement requests as comments to the code and implement one improvement.

 ---